The Cat and the Moon: Plot

-During his mother's rehabilitation time, Nick moved to New York to stay with whom we later learn is Cal, an old musician friend of his father's.
-On his way to his school, Nick considers attempting suicide by jumping in front of an oncoming train but at last minute, is spooked back.
-Upon arriving at school, he meets a girl, whom we later learn is named Eliza.
+During his mother's rehabilitation time, Nick moves to New York to stay with an old musician friend of his father's, named Cal.
+On his way to his school, Nick considers attempting suicide by jumping in front of an oncoming train but at the last minute, is spooked back.
+Upon arriving at school, he meets a girl named Eliza.
 After his first class, Nick is in the bathroom attempting to get high.
-Two guys walk in whom befriend him named Shaemus and Russell.
+Two guys walk in and befriend him named Seamus and Russell.
 He is then invited by them to a party.
-He is then introduced to Skylar and Eliza again, after it is revealed that Eliza and Sheamus are dating.
+He is introduced to Skylar and Eliza again, after it is revealed that Eliza and Seamus are dating.
 At the party, Eliza and Nick bond over childhood memories and the piano.
-Meanwhile, Shaemus upstairs on the roof of the party, receives a handjob from a random girl.
-The next day, Seamus hinted at Nick at a fast-food vendor that he cheated on Eliza and told Nick not to tell her.
-On a Friday night out, Russel bought illegal drugs from a black man standing in the street but called the man the n-word.
-The man then threatened Russell with a gun before they left.
-On that same Friday's party, Nick and his friends got intoxicated on the drugs that Russel bought.
-Shaemus again cheats on Eliza as he gives another girl oral in the bathroom, which Nick walks in on.
-A drunk Lola takes Nick to the bedroom, makes out with Nick but is interrupted by a group of boys, who taunted Nick into fighting.
-Nick and his friends brought Lola home, and Eliza had sex with Nick.
-Cal told Nick the next day that Nick's mother is getting better and he can return soon but then tells Nick about staying in New York.
-On a bus ride, Nick is overwhelmed with emotion seeing Seamus with Eliza, and attempted suicide again, but returned home vomiting and had an emotional breakdown with Cal.
-The next day at school, Seamus beat Nick for he had had sex with Eliza.
-Later that day, Eliza came to talk to Nick and the two parted ways.
-At the farewell party, Seamus and Nick made peace, and Nick gave Seamus a book on French naughty words.
-Nick looked at Eliza for the final time.
+Meanwhile, Seamus receives a handjob from a random girl at the party.
+The next day, Seamus hints that he cheated on Eliza and tells Nick not to tell her.
+On a Friday night out, Russel buys illegal drugs from a black man standing in the street but calls the man the n-word.
+The man threatens Russell with a gun before leaving.
+At another party, Nick and his friends get high on the drugs that Russell bought.
+Seamus again cheats on Eliza as he gives another girl oral in the bathroom, which Nick walks in on.
+A drunk Lola takes Nick to the bedroom and makes out with him, but is interrupted by a group of boys who taunt Nick into fighting.
+Nick and his friends bring Lola home, and Eliza has sex with Nick.
+Cal tells Nick the next day that his mother is getting but then tells Nick about staying in New York.
+On a bus ride, Nick is overwhelmed with emotion seeing Seamus with Eliza, and attempts suicide again, but returns home vomiting and has an emotional breakdown with Cal.
+The next day at school, Seamus beats Nick for having sex with Eliza.
+Later that day, Eliza talks to Nick and the two part ways.
+At the farewell party, Seamus and Nick make peace, and Nick gives Seamus a book on French naughty words.
+Nick looks at Eliza for the final time.